• Latest

 Savannah Guthrie said her mother was a “kind, faithful, loyal, fiercely loving woman of goodness and light.
 She is funny and spunky and clever.
 She has grandchildren who love her and adore her and crowd her with kisses.”

-Should the Guthrie family continue efforts to reach out to the potential kidnapper?
+Should the Guthrie family continue to seek communication with the potential kidnapper of their mother?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.